citronalco/calibre-dnb/README.md

 A Calibre metadata source plugin that uses the catalogue (https://portal.dnb.de) of the Deutsche Nationalbibliothek (DNB) to retrieve metadata.
 If supports retrieval of DNB-IDN, ISBN, authors, title, tags, pulication date, languages, publisher and cover.

+To get the most current version of this plugin just click on "Clone or Download" on the upper right and pick "Download ZIP".

 ### Requirements: